Best Solar Companies in Ohio

 Solar incentives in Ohio

-Ohio residents may also take advantage of local tax exemptions and low-interest loan programs designed to make going solar more affordable.
+On the bright side, residents can still qualify for several Ohio solar incentives that are still available.
+For instance, local tax exemptions and low-interest loan programs are specifically designed to make going solar more affordable.

 Solar renewable energy certificates